Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 Just because they now sleep in a bed doesn’t mean you need to change how you’ve always parented them at night and bed time.
 What has worked for you in the past can keep working for you now.

-11. Don’t rush in in the morning….
+11. Don’t rush into their room in the morning

-Don’t rush in to get them in the morning.
 If you feel comfortable with it, let them learn to play a little and be content.
 It helps build strong independent play skills and self-entertaining skills.

 Other tips that have helped us: